skip to Main Content

 These are the books we recommend to study before the course:

-You must bring your Plotter Kit to the course or you can purchase it at the school.
+During the course, you will need to bring your Plotter Kit, or you can purchase it at the school.

 Conditions and requirements